dimajix/flowman/docs/spec/relation/jdbcTable.md

 # JDBC Table Relations

 The `jdbcTable` relation allows you to access databases using a JDBC driver.
-Note that you need to put an appropriate JDBC driver onto the classpath of Flowman.
+Note that you need to put an appropriate JDBC driver onto the class path of Flowman.
 This can be done by using an appropriate plugin.

 ## Example